ATIX-AG/orcharhino-cloud-init/README.md

 $ FLAVOR=foreman ./20-build-seed.sh
 ```
 > **NOTE**
-> Providing an 'answers.yaml' file is currently not supported.
+> Providing an answers file is currently not supported.

 For automatic installation of Foreman with Katello, run:
 ```